-- 1. Conduct a CTD survey of the southeastern Bering Sea basin, slope and shelf. - 2.
+- 1. Conduct a CTD survey of the southeastern Bering Sea basin, slope, and shelf. - 2.
 Recover and redeploy moorings in support of NMFS Crab Research Program, Pollock Conservation Program, and Steller Sea Lion Research Program. - 3.
-Understand the influence of topography on continental slope-shelf exchange in the Gulf of Alaska.
-This will be accomplished by: - a.
-Detecting movements of nutrient-rich slope water, larvae, and salts onto the shelf and relate them to temporal and spatial variations in chlorophyll. - b.
-Identifying physical mechanisms that create slope-water fluxes onto the continental shelf and its relationship to topography. - c.
-Investigating the effects of on-shelf flow on phytoplankton biology.
+Understand the influence of climate on the ecosystem.
+This will be accomplished by:

+- a.
+Studying the variability in transport through the Aleutian Islands passes and the impact on local and Bering Sea productivity. - b.
+Detecting movements of nutrient-rich slope water, larvae, and salts onto the shelf and relate them to temporal and spatial variations in chlorophyll. - c.
+Continue long term observations at selected localities with mooring, CTD, and net tow samples to quantify variables due to climate forcing.